Nigouz/2202_NCMF/README.md

 <h1 align="center">2202_NCMF</h1>

 # Project Description
 NCMF's Audio/Image Analyzer is designed to provide transcription of Speech to Text and Image to Text.
-It is a simple to use tool and can be used by anyone.
+It is a simple tool to use which can be utilized by anyone.

 # Installation Guide for Dependencies